 See, sometimes a market leader can get away with a less superior product than the competition owing to the no.1 position it commands.

 However, if you have a struggler brand on your hands, then, no matter hard you may try to accentuate its superior features, it won’t make a difference to the customer.
 The perception of no. 2 or 3 catches up with you.

 You can’t fight perceptions with facts.
 Perceptions will always win. – Jack Trout & Al Ries

 Look at what happened in the premium footwear category.

 Adidas, Nike, Reebok all were making premium footwear for the athletes and fighting a tough battle with each other.
 Over the time, each brand, however, chose a niche and drilled itself into it.

 Adidas chose soccer; the brand has become intertwined with soccer.
 Nike chose track and field and a host of other sports.

 Reebok (owned by Adidas) chose exercising and fitness.
 Luckily, it landed a masterstroke and got into UFC niche.
 Watch any UFC martial artist on TV, you will see them wearing Reebok gear.
 This again underlined Reebok’s association with fitness.

 Bottomline is clear.
-You can spend millions on the new advertising campaign, make Superman your brand ambassador, buy Super Bowl spots, make the product packaging snappier, you can do all of it.
+You can spend millions on the new advertising campaign, make Superman your brand ambassador, buy Super Bowl spots, scare your customers, seduce them, you can do all of it.
 But it won’t change anything unless you make your product stand for something in the minds of your customers.